stevsmit/vampy-api/docs/tutorials/adding-vampire-tutorial.md

 # Tutorial: Creating a complete vampire profile

-This tutorial shows you how to use the `POST` method to add a new vampire entity to the database, along with their media appearance and special power.
+This tutorial demonstrates how to use the `POST` method to add a new vampire entity to the database, along with their media appearance and special power.

+The goal of this tutorial is to show you how to:

+* Create a new vampire profile using the `/vampires` resource
+* Link a media appearance to the vampire using the `/media` resource
+* Assign a special power to the vampire using the `/specialPowers` resource

-This tutorial should take approximately 20 minutes.
+This tutorial should take approximately 10 minutes.

 ## Prerequisites